vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 ## Update 2023-03-25

-This talk was given on a Cleevio OpenAI meetup just a day before OpenAI announced ChatGPT plugins.
+This talk was given on a [Cleevio OpenAI meetup on 2023-03-22](https://www.eventbrite.com/e/openai-meetup-tickets-558782081247) just a day before OpenAI announced ChatGPT plugins.